 5. Optimize your financial investment.

 You get what you pay for.
-Online dating sites aren't in the business of helping you find love.
-They're in the business of helping you meet singles.
+An online dating site isn’t in the business of helping you find love.
+These sites are in the business of helping you meet singles.

 Another twist for ya!